narwhalacademy/zebra-crossing/README.md

 #### Get a secondary phone number

-For messaging apps using phone numbers as the primary identifier or username (e.g., Signal, WhatsApp, Telegram), get a secondary number from:
+For messaging apps using phone numbers as the primary identifier (e.g. Signal, WhatsApp, Telegram), get a secondary number from:

 - **Paid online services 💰** (more reliable)
   - [Hushed:](https://hushed.com): Offers US, Canada, and UK numbers